Julia Hartz

-Julia Hartz (November 20, 1979) is an American entrepreneur, investor, and the co-founder and CEO of Eventbrite, a global ticketing and event technology platform.
+Julia Hartz (November 20, 1979) is an American entrepreneur, investor, and the co-founder and former CEO of Eventbrite, a global ticketing and event technology platform.
 She is known for her leadership of Eventbrite during the COVID-19 pandemic and empowering women in the technology industry.
 Hartz was selected as one of Fortune magazine's most powerful women entrepreneurs.

 Career

 Hartz was born and raised in Santa Cruz, California.
 She graduated from Pepperdine University in 2001 with a Bachelor of Arts in Telecommunication.

 Hartz began her career as a development executive at MTV where she contributed to the Jackass TV series from 2001 to 2003.
 At FX Networks from 2003 to 2005, she helped oversee shows including The Shield, Rescue Me, Nip/Tuck and 30 Days.

 In 2006, she co-founded Eventbrite with (her then-fiancé) Kevin Hartz and Renaud Visage.
 The company now has more than 700 global employees with offices in 12 countries.

 In April 2016, Hartz was appointed CEO and became member of Eventbrite Board of directors after her husband (and co-founder) stepped down from the role.
 In September 2018, Hartz took the company public, "making her among the few women to lead the successful initial public offering of a technology start-up."

 Outside of Eventbrite, Hartz is an investor in Minted, Chairish, Playa Capital Company, Tamara Mellon and Color Genomics.
 She serves on the Board of directors of the Four Seasons Hotels and Resorts, and University of California, San Francisco’s Board of overseers.